 5. Clear Your Browser’s Cache

 Clearing corrupted browser caches can fix loading and formatting issues on sites.
-So it might also be worth clearing your browsing cache when Google Drive doesn’t preview documents.
+So it might also be worth clearing your browser cache when Google Drive doesn’t preview documents.
 This is how you can clear caches for various browsers with the freeware CCleaner.

 - First, press the Download button on the official website to save CCleaner‘s setup wizard.